|The Hole in Your Soul

 The death of a loved one creates a hole in the soul.
 A hurtful, empty place.
 An emptiness

-and anger, but we struggle to fill it with positive things instead.
+anger, but we struggle to fill it with positive things instead.
 Nothing works.
 It still screams out to

 be filled and the pain is intense.
-So what can we do to fill this awful void
+So what can we do to fill this awful void that has penetrated

-yard, this means some of the dirt has been removed.
+this means some of the dirt has been removed.
 So, logically, you get a shovel of dirt and begin

 to put it in the hole until it's filled again.
 The hole is gone.
-The ground once
+The ground once again is level.

-physical.

 It's emotional.
 Logic is not emotional.
-So naturally, the logical thing to do
+So naturally, the logical thing to do doesn't work.

-and reasoning, and realize that in order to fill the hole in our soul, we have to take something else
+reasoning, and realize that in order to fill the hole in our soul, we have to take something else

 It doesn't make sense.
 It's not logical.
 But it's true.